ElektraInitiative/libelektra/doc/decisions/high_level_api.md

-# High Level API
+# High-level API

 ## Issue

-Some projects do not want to use code-generation but prefer an "old-school" key/value getter/setter approach.
+Projects usually do not want to use low-level APIs, `KDB`, however is untyped and not really high-level.

-Here we propose new libraries (libelektra-highlevel and libelektra-hierarchy) with new high-level APIs in C.

 ## Constraints

 1. should be extremely easy to get started with
 2. should be very hard to use it wrong

-Limitations:

-- cannot compete with code generation
+3. all 3 APIs should work together very nicely
+   - same principles
+   - same API style
+   - same error handling
+   - can be arbitrarily intermixed

 ## Assumptions

 - Thread-safety: a handle is the accepted better solution than having to care about whether it is reentrant, thread-safe, ...
-- assumes that spec is available and installed correctly (fail in elektraOpen otherwise)
+- assumes that spec is available (either by compiled-in `KeySet` or exit after elektraOpen)
-- lookups for non-specified keys yield errors (in particular if they are not present)
 - many projects do not care about some limitations (no binary, no meta-data) but prefer a straight-forward way to get/set config
-- When people hit limitations they fall back to ^KeySet^, ^Key^
+- When people hit limitations they fall back to direct use of ^KeySet^, ^Key^

 ## Considered Alternatives